 The number of seniors aged 65 and over is projected to almost double from 2.6 million, or 17.6% of population to 4.5 million, or 22.2%, by 2046.
-The growth in the number of seniors accelerates over the 2020–2031 period as the last cohorts of Boomers turn 65.
-After 2031, the growth in the number of seniors slows significantly.
+The growth in the number of seniors is set to accelerate over the 2020–2031 period as the last cohorts of Boomers turn 65.
+After 2031, the growth in the number of seniors will slows significantly.

-In the Toronto and GTA marketplace, this trend of Boomers not moving from their family homes has impacted greatly the lack of supply of homes for younger generations to purchase.
+In the Toronto and GTA marketplace, this trend of Boomers not moving from their family homes has greatly impacted the supply of homes available for younger generations to purchase.
 Boomers do not have to move — so long as they are in reasonably good health and have the financial means to support the lifestyle of home ownership.
-This is not the generation of frail seniors that we knew from our grandparent’s generation.
+This is not the generation of frail seniors that we knew from our grandparents’ generation.

 Many homeowners are financially comfortable enough that they don’t need to downsize to fund their retirement.
 Many would rather renovate and retrofit (think stair gliders) and hire private help when the time comes.